Blow-up criterion for the $3$D non-resistive compressible Magnetohydrodynamic equations: Introduction

 for some $g_1 \in L^2$, $P_0=A\rho^\gamma_0$, and

 then there exists a time $T_*$ and a unique solution $(H,\rho,u,P)$ to IBVP (\ref{eq:1.2})-(\ref{fan1}) satisfying

 \end{theorem}

-Some analogous existence theorems of the unique local strong solutions to the compressible Navier-Stokes equations have been previously established by CHo-Choe-Kim in \cite{CK3}\cite{CK}\cite{guahu}.
+Some analogous existence theorems of the unique local strong solutions to the compressible Navier-Stokes equations have been previously established by Cho-Choe-Kim in \cite{CK3}\cite{CK}\cite{guahu}.
 In $3$D space, Huang-Li-Xin obtained the well-posedness of global classical solutions with small energy but possibly large oscillations and vacuum for Cauchy problem in \cite{HX1} or IBVP in \cite{HX2} to the isentropic flow.
-For compressible MHD equations, when $0<\sigma<+\infty$, the global smooth solution near the constant state in one-dimensional space was studied in Kawashima-Okada \cite{kawa}; recently, in $3$D space, the similar result to \cite{HX1} has been obtained in Li-Xu-Zhang \cite{mhd}.
-However, for $\sigma=+\infty$, at least as far as I know, there are few results on the global existence of strong solutions with initial vacuum.
-The non-global existence in the whole space $\mathbb{R}^3$ has been proved in \cite{olga} for the classical solution to isentropic MHD equations as follows: \begin{theorem}\cite{olga} Assume that $\gamma\geq \frac{6}{5}$, if the momentum $\int_{\mathbb{R}^3} \rho_0 u_0 \text{d} x\neq 0 $, then there exists no global classical solutions to (\ref{eq:1.2})-(\ref{fan1}) with conserved mass, momentum and total energy. \end{theorem}
+For compressible MHD equations, when $0<\sigma<+\infty$, the global smooth solution near the constant state in one-dimensional space was studied in Kawashima-Okada \cite{kawa}; recently, in $3$D space, the similar result to \cite{HX1} has been obtained in Li-Xu-Zhang \cite{mhd}, and the existence of global weak solutions has also been proved in Hu-Wang \cite{hx}.
+However, for $\sigma=+\infty$, as far as we know, there are few results on the global existence of strong solutions with initial vacuum.
+The non-global existence in the whole space $\mathbb{R}^3$ has been proved in \cite{olga} for the classical solution to isentropic MHD equations as follows: \begin{theorem}\cite{olga} Assume that $\gamma\geq \frac{6}{5}$, if the momentum $\int_{\mathbb{R}^3} \rho_0 u_0 \text{d} x\neq 0 $, then there exists no global classical solutions to (\ref{eq:1.2})-(\ref{fan1}) with conserved mass, momentum and total energy. \end{theorem} The similar results also can be seen in Yuan-Zhao \cite{by}.

 Then these motivate us to consider that the local strong solutions to (\ref{eq:1.2})-(\ref{fan1}) may cease to exist globally, or what is the key point to make sure that the solution obtained in Theorem \ref{th5} could become a global one?
 If the blow-up happens, we want to know the mechanism of breakdown and the structure of singularities?
 The similar question has been studied for the incompressible Euler equation by Beale-Kato-Majda (BKM) in their pioneering work \cite{TBK}, which showed that the $L^\infty$-bound of vorticity $\text{rot} u$ must blow up if we assume that the life span of the corresponding strong solution is finite.
 Later, Ponce \cite{pc} rephrased the BKM-criterion in terms of the deformation tensor $D(u)$, and the same result as \cite{pc} has been proved by Huang-Li-Xin \cite{hup} for compressible isentropic Navier-Stokes equations, which can be shown: if $0 < \overline{T} < +\infty$ is the maximum existence time for strong solution, then